 Eastwood MIG 180

-You can purchase the Eastwood MIG 180 with or without a spool gun, and both packages are cheaper than the Titanium MIG 170.
-Plus, Eastwood’s welder includes a 3-year warranty, unlike Titanium which requires an additional $100 for 2 years worth of protection.
+You can purchase the Eastwood MIG 180 with a spool gun or without, and both packages are cheaper than the Titanium MIG 170.
+Plus, Eastwood’s welder includes a 3-year warranty, unlike Titanium which requires an around an additional $100 for 2 years worth of protection.

 This welder doesn’t include a digital display, but the infinite adjustability knobs have values printed around them in actual units.
 Volts for arc, and IPM for wire feed speeds.
 So, you know the exact values of your settings.

 The Eastwood MIG 180 also includes a 2T/4T setting and a tack weld function which is very helpful when welding sheet metal.
 The tack weld feature lets you lay consistent tack welds regardless of how long you hold the MIG gun’s trigger, and it’s a must-have feature for working on a car auto body.

 The Eastwood’s most significant advantage over the Titanium model is its higher duty cycle of 30% at 180A (60% at 130A), and the overall higher amperage output.
 Plus, it provides a superior maximum wire feed speed of 551 IPM, allowing you to achieve better penetration and more easily keep bigger puddles fluid.

 With a 3-year warranty, better duty cycle, more welding power, advanced features, and a lower price (even if you buy it with a spool gun), the Eastwood MIG 180 offers a better value than the Titanium MIG 170.
 Additionally, Eastwood is a USA brand with more than 40 years of experience and strong lifetime customer support.
 So, if you need any help from them, you are covered.